Where to Stay in Sydney First Time: 10 BEST Areas

 Between the river views, the lovely parks, and the iconic and historic attractions, this area is ideal if you are planning a romantic getaway.
 You will have plenty of opportunities for romantic dates.
 A honeymoon would even give you an excuse to splurge on a room with views of the opera house.

-You can grab a drink and enjoy the views in of its pubs.
-The Lord Nelson is a historic old pub that brew their own beer here.
-There are also many other pubs that dating back to Sydney’s colonial days including the Hero of Waterloo, Fortune of War, the Observer, and the Orient.
+You can grab a drink and enjoy the views in of its pubs at the historic Lord Nelson, Hero of Waterloo, Fortune of War, the Observer, and the Orient.
 The Rocks also offers lively nightlife with lots of live music, rooftop bars, and restaurants.

 There are hundred of locally-produced, hand-crafted stalls in Rocks Market every weekend, and the Rocks Foodies Market on every Firday between 9am – 3pm.

 With such magnificent and iconic views, it is no surprise that hotels here are amongst the most expensive in the city.
-If you are planning a luxury, money-no-object trip, then you have some fantastic options to choose from here.
-You could even score a room with views of the Sydney Opera House.
+If money-no-object trip, then you have some fantastic options to choose from here.
+You could even score a room with views of Opera House.

 Stay In The Rocks and Circular Quay If want to stay close to the major attractions; you are first-time travelers; you travel without a car; you want a central area with lots of open space, and you are planning a romantic city break or honeymoon.

-Best Places to Stay in Sydney in The Rocks and Circular Quay:
+Best Places to Stay in Sydney in The Rocks for first-timers:

-luxury ($$$): Park Hyatt Sydney Located between iconic Sydney Opera House and Harbour Bridge, this is a modern luxury hotel that is only 25 minutes’ drive by car from Sydney International Airport.
+luxury ($$$): Park Hyatt Sydney, 5-star modern hotel set between Opera House and Harbour Bridge, 25 minutes’ drive by car from Sydney International Airport.
 It has a heated pool, a spa, and a wellness centre.
 Rooms are spacious, with luxury furnishing, fittings, plush carpets.

-budget($): Sydney Harbour YHA this hostel has a beautiful rooftop views of the Sydney Opera House, Sydney Harbour Bridge and Sydney Harbour.
+budget($): Sydney Harbour YHA, great budget-friendly hostel featuring a beautiful rooftop views of the Opera House, Harbour Bridge.
 You will be located within walking distance to heritage buildings, boutique shops, cafes, restaurants and bars.

 Sea Life Sydney Aquarium and Wild Life Sydney Zoo are both just a few minutes away along the water.
 Sydney’s Madame Tussauds Wax Museum is just a little further along too.
 You can enjoy all the top Sydney attractions whilst also keeping close to lovely waterfront views.